rak-n-rok/Krake/docs/user/configuration.rst

 Additional parameters, specific for the Kubernetes application controller:

 hooks (string)
     All the parameters for the application hooks are described here.
+See also :ref:`dev/hooks:Complete`.

     complete (string)
         This section defines the parameters needed for the Application ``complete`` hook.
 If is not defined the Application ``complete`` hook is disabled.